-"ETFs" Exchange-traded funds "EU" European Union "Euro" or "EUR" The legal currency of the countries participating in the European Economic and Monetary Union "FATCA" The U.S. provisions of the Hiring Incentives to Restore Employment (HIRE) Act of 18 March 2010 commonly referred to as the Foreign Account Tax Compliance Act (FATCA), set out in sections 1471 to 1474 of the Code, and any U.S. Treasury regulations issued thereunder, Internal Revenue Service rulings or other official guidance pertaining thereto "FATCA Eligible Distributor" Any Distributor that is a participating Foreign Financial Institution (" FFI "), a registered deemed-compliant FFI, a non- registering local bank or a restricted distributor, as each term defined by the FATCA Law and/or any U.S. Treasury regulations "FATCA Eligible Investor" Any person who is not a Specified US Person, a non- participating FFI or a passive Non-Financial Foreign Entity (" NFFE ") with one or more substantial US owners, as each term defined by the FATCA Law "FATCA Law" The amended Luxembourg law dated 24 July 2015 implementing the Model I Intergovernmental Agreement (" IGA ") between the Government of the Grand Duchy of Luxembourg and the Government of the United States of America to Improve International Tax Compliance and with respect to the United States information reporting provisions commonly known as the Foreign Account Tax Compliance Act (FATCA), signed on 28 March 2014 "Feeder" A feeder UCITS as defined by the UCITS Directive "Global Distributor" CAIXABANK, S.A.
-"Global Management Fee" The fee payable by the SICAV to the Management Company, as specified in this Prospectus "Group of Companies" Companies belonging to the same body of undertakings and which must draw up consolidated accounts in accordance with Council Directive 83/349/EEC of June 13 th , 1983 on consolidated accounts and according to recognised international accounting rules "IGA" The intergovernmental agreement signed between Luxembourg and the United States on 28 March 2014 "Independent Auditor" Deloitte Audit, S.à r.l.
-"Institutional Investors" Institutional Investors within the meaning of Article 174 of the 2010 Law, or as defined by guidelines or recommendations issued by the Regulatory Authority from time to time "Investment Manager" CAIXABANK ASSET MANAGEMENT, S.G.I.I.C., S.A.U.
-"KIID" The relevant key investor information document issued in relation to one or several Classes within a Sub-Fund, as may be amended from time to time
+- "FATCA" The U.S. provisions of the Hiring Incentives to Restore Employment (HIRE) Act of 18 March 2010 commonly referred to as the Foreign Account Tax Compliance Act (FATCA), set out in sections 1471 to 1474 of the Code, and any U.S. Treasury regulations issued thereunder, Internal Revenue Service rulings or other official guidance pertaining thereto - "FATCA Eligible Distributor" Any Distributor that is a participating Foreign Financial Institution ("FFI"), a registered deemed-compliant FFI, a nonregistering local bank or a restricted distributor, as each term defined by the FATCA Law and/or any U.S. Treasury regulations - "FATCA Eligible Investor" Any person who is not a Specified US Person, a nonparticipating FFI or a passive Non-Financial Foreign Entity ("NFFE") with one or more substantial US owners, as each term defined by the FATCA Law - "FATCA Law" The amended Luxembourg law dated 24 July 2015 implementing the Model I Intergovernmental Agreement ("IGA") between the Government of the Grand Duchy of Luxembourg and the Government of the United States of America to Improve International Tax Compliance and with respect to the United States information reporting provisions commonly known as the Foreign Account Tax Compliance Act (FATCA), signed on 28 March 2014 - "Feeder" A feeder UCITS as defined by the UCITS Directive - "Global Distributor" CAIXABANK, S.A. - "Global Management Fee" The fee payable by the SICAV to the Management Company, as specified in this Prospectus - "Group of Companies" Companies belonging to the same body of undertakings and which must draw up consolidated accounts in accordance with Council Directive 83/349/EEC of June 13th, 1983 on consolidated accounts and according to recognised international accounting rules - "IGA" The intergovernmental agreement signed between Luxembourg and the United States on 28 March 2014 - "Independent Auditor" Deloitte Audit, S.à r.l. - "Institutional Investors" Institutional Investors within the meaning of Article 174 of the 2010 Law, or as defined by guidelines or recommendations issued by the Regulatory Authority from time to time - "Investment Manager" CAIXABANK ASSET MANAGEMENT, S.G.I.I.C., S.A.U. - "KID" The relevant key investor information document issued in relation to one or several Classes within a Sub-Fund, as may be amended from time to time - "Management Company" CaixaBank Asset Management Luxembourg S.A. - "Master" A master UCITS as defined by the UCITS Directive - "Member State" A member State of the EU - "MiFID II Directive" Directive 2014/65/EU of the European Parliament and of the